 In Industry 4.0, environmental performance software will be the conductor of the ecological stakes in this “new cyber-physical reality”.

-Julian Aristizabal, CEO de Dametis :
+Julian Aristizabal, CEO of Dametis:

 “The software is based on man-machine collaboration.
 Because in a factory, we always end up having to deal with exceptional situations, which again require human intervention.
 Software doesn’t create expertise; it works on the basis of human expertise written in algorithmic form.
 There are also things it can’t do, like (re)calibrating sensors8 – which inevitably drift over time, in other words, the zero shifts and the data returned is false.”